Bad Cover Version: Release

 According to Island Records' Nigel Coxon, there was "big debate" over whether to release another single from We Love Life, given the relative under-performance of previous single "Sunrise"/"The Trees".
 He explained, "[The record company] wants new stuff, to be fed new hits, all the time.
 It's just this overriding idea that Pulp are an old has-been".
 Pulp did convince Island to release one more single, but the dispute resulted in a late release of April 2002.

 In addition to non-album tracks "Yesterday" and "Forever in My Dreams", the single release featured on its B-side two covers of Pulp songs: Nick Cave's version of "Disco 2000" and Róisín Murphy's version of "Sorted for E's & Wizz".
 The single reached number 27 in the UK.

-The cover for the single is similar to the cover of David Bowie's famous album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
+The cover for the single is similar to the cover of the David Bowie album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
 The child on the cover is Pulp's guitarist Mark Webber.